thorn0/azure-devops-docs/docs/report/extend-analytics/aggregated-data-analytics.md

 ---
 title: Aggregate work tracking data
 titleSuffix: Azure DevOps
 description: How to guide to aggregate and filter data with Analytics and the OData aggregation extension in Azure DevOps ms.technology: devops-analytics ms.author: kaelli
 author: KathrynEE
 ms.topic: tutorial
-monikerRange: '>= azure-devops-2019'
+monikerRange: ">= azure-devops-2019"
 ms.date: 11/1/2018
 ---

 # Aggregate work tracking data using Analytics

 [!INCLUDE [temp](../includes/version-azure-devops.md)]

 You can get a sum of your work tracking data in one of two ways using Analytics with Odata.
 The first method returns a simple count of work items based on your OData query.
 The second method returns a JSON formatted result based on your OData query which exercises the OData Aggregation Extension.

 In this article you'll learn:

->[!div class="checklist"]
+> [!div class="checklist"]
+>
-> * About the OData Aggregation Extension
+> - About the OData Aggregation Extension
-> * How to generate a simple count of work items
+> - How to generate a simple count of work items
-> * How to use the Aggregation Extension for OData
+> - How to use the Aggregation Extension for OData
-> * How to group and filter aggregated results
+> - How to group and filter aggregated results
-> * How to aggregate data to generate a Cumulative Flow diagram
+> - How to aggregate data to generate a Cumulative Flow diagram

 [!INCLUDE [temp](../includes/analytics-preview.md)]

 ## What is the Aggregation Extension for OData?

 Analytics relies on OData to author queries over your work tracking data.
 Aggregations in OData are achieved using an extension that introduces the `$apply` keyword.
 We have some examples of how to use this keyword below.
 Learn more about the extension at [OData Extension for Data Aggregation](https://docs.oasis-open.org/odata/odata-data-aggregation-ext/v4.0/cs01/odata-data-aggregation-ext-v4.0-cs01.html).

 ## Basic root URL

 Use the following basic root URL as a prefix for all the examples provided in this article.

 ::: moniker range="azure-devops"

 > [!div class="tabbedCodeSnippets"]
+>
 > ```OData
 > https://analytics.dev.azure.com/{OrganizationName}/{ProjectName}/_odata/{version}/
 > ```

 ::: moniker-end

 ::: moniker range=">= azure-devops-2019"

 > [!div class="tabbedCodeSnippets"]
+>
 > ```OData
 > https://{servername}:{port}/tfs/{OrganizationName}/{ProjectName}/_odata/{version}/
 > ```
 >
 > [!NOTE]
 > The examples shown in this document are based on a Azure DevOps Services URL, you will need to substitute in your Azure DevOps Server URL